maxKaw/Embedded-system-solution-for-monitoring-and-controlling/README.md

-# Embedded System solution for monitoring and controlling
+# Embedded System solution for monitoring and controlling various sensors/components

 University project of the embedded system is developed in C and C++ languages.
 Achieved grade 87%.